TheRealFakeAdmin/twitch-bot/README.md

 # twitch-bot
-This is a open source project that allows you to setup a twitch.tv bot with no external programs (ex: Visual Studios, Node.js).
+This is a open source project that allows you to setup a twitch.tv bot with no downloaded languages (ex: Python, Node.js).